 Symptoms of a Cold

-If your runny nose is accompanied by a sore throat, fever or body aches, it’s likely that you’ve caught a cold.
-Itchy eyes aren’t necessarily a symptom but can be a consequence of the stuffiness caused by a cold.
+If you have a runny nose with a sore throat, fever or body aches, it’s likely you’ve caught a cold.
+Itchy eyes aren’t necessarily a symptom but can be a result of the stuffiness caused by a cold.

 To prevent colds or other viruses such as COVID, wash your hands often and keep them from touching areas on your face that are the most susceptible to receiving germs (such as your eyes and mouth).